Disabled Child Caregiver

 Patience and approach style:

-In the care of disabled children, patience and understanding are as crucial as technical knowledge.
+In disabled child care, patience and understanding are as crucial as technical knowledge.
 The candidate's approach should be observed.

 Reference and background check: